-A Level 1 Center will have each of the following characteristics, plus any additional as deemed necessary.
+A Level 3 Center will have each of the following protocols, plus any additional as deemed necessary by hospital leadership and the ECLS program.
 Their credentialing program may exceed these standards and/or add supplementary criteria to meet regulatory requirements.
-Where possible, a Level 1 Center should align their credentialing program with those recommended below.
+Where possible, a Level 3 Center should align their credentialing program with those recommended below.